 Some common best practice examples are as follows:

 - Nurture cold traffic through sequence ads before making the sell

 - Video is far more engaging to audiences

 - Split ads by placement, demographics and device for better relevancy

-- Don’t rely on conversion ads as CPM’s tend to be higher
+- Don’t rely on conversion ads as CPM's (Cost per Thousand/Mille) tend to be higher

-Although the above examples are usually invaluable to creating an effective campaign you shouldn’t stick to them if they are going to affect your long-term strategies.
+Although the examples above are usually invaluable to creating an effective campaign you shouldn’t stick to them if they are going to adversely affect your long-term strategies.

-If you’ve only got a small budget, then you’re going to need to react quickly to changes and to optimise your campaigns to not only focus on giving the users something in return but also providing an enjoyable experience; be it through creative graphics and images or a well-thought-out customer journey that develops with the user.
+If you’ve got a small or limited budget, then you’re going to need to react quickly to changes and to optimise your campaigns, to not only focus on giving the users something in return but also providing an enjoyable experience; be it through creative graphics and images or a well-thought-out customer journey that develops with the user.

-If you would like help developing your PPC strategy and optimise your account, the Innovation Visual team would be happy to help!
+If you would like help developing your PPC or social strategy and optimisation of your account, the Innovation Visual team would be happy to help!
 Contact us today to talk to an expert.